SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ```
 {% endcode %}

-Let’s scale this model when it is deployed on a server named `mlserver`, with a target RPS **per
+Let's scale this model when it is deployed on a server named `mlserver`, with a target RPS **per
 replica** of 3 RPS (higher RPS would trigger scale-up, lower would trigger scale-down):

 {% code title="irisa0-hpa.yaml" lineNumbers="true" %}